-DRA supported the ALJ’s Proposed Decision denying PG&E’s request for ratepayers to fund the Oakley Power Plant, and opposed the Alternate Proposed Decision because it would shift the risk of cost overruns, typically borne by a developer, onto ratepayers.
+ORA is pleased with the appellate court's finding to overturn the CPUC's 2012 decision as it supported the ALJ’s Proposed Decision denying PG&E’s request for ratepayers to fund the Oakley Power Plant, and opposed the Alternate Proposed Decision because it would shift the risk of cost overruns, typically borne by a developer, onto ratepayers.
+ORA found that:

-- PG&E does not demonstrate need for the Oakley project, nor is Oakley the appropriate method to fill any perceived need.
+- PG&E did not demonstrate need for the Oakley project, nor is Oakley the appropriate method to fill any perceived need.

 - The proposed project is not competitive and PG&E uses outdated Request for Offer (RFO) results.